 Sephora: Enabling a Workforce with Disabilities

 The center, which opened in 2018, employs about 400 people, and Sephora is quickly approaching its goal of having 30 percent of that workforce be people with disabilities.
-The initiative is the largest private effort to hire Mississippians with disabilities in the state’s history, earning Sephora “Employer of the Year” honors from the state.
-In fact, the effort has been so successful that the company has launched similar programs at its Las Vegas and Salt Lake City distribution centers.
+The initiative is the largest private effort to hire Mississippians with disabilities in the state’s history, earning Sephora “Employer of the Year” honors from the state in 2018.
+In fact, the effort has been so successful that the company has launched similar programs at its Las Vegas, NV and Salt Lake City, UT distribution centers.

 Ryan Hitsman is a senior human resources manager for Sephora and a champion of the company’s disability employment initiatives.
 He provided insight into the “Enabling a Workforce with Disabilities” program during an August 2019 nTIDE Lunch & Learn webinar, highlighting the three critical components that have led to the program’s success.
 The first step the company took was to connect with state and local advocacy groups and vocational rehabilitation (VR) agencies, such as the Rehabilitation Association of Mississippi, to create a pipeline of job candidates with disabilities.
 As Sephora expands this initiative into new states, this continues to be the first and most critical step, according to Mr. Hitsman.
 “You don’t have an initiative or a program like this without a pipeline,” he said, reiterating that, “Partnering with our local VR in each state is critical to create that pipeline, as well as partnering with local advocacy groups.”